How Counties Got Started in Virginia

 The Virginia Company of London was managed by a council in London, originally appointed by King James I. The company sent its colonists to the New World without even announcing who would be the local leaders in Virginia.
 When the Susan Constant, Godspeed, and Discovery finally reached the James River, Captain Newport opened the sealed envelope with the London Company's instructions - and had to release Captain John Smith from confinement, so that prisoner could take his place on the resident council.

-Until 1624, the colony of Virginia was a business managed by the equivalent of a plant manager - the "president" of the council, later called the "governor."
-He had to deal with a local oversight board - the council, then after 1619 a General Assembly as well.
+Until 1624, the colony of Virginia was a business managed by the equivalent of a plant manager - the "president" of the council, replaced by the "governor" starting in 1610.
+He had to deal with a local oversight board - the appointed council, then after 1619 a General Assembly as well.

-The company's "Board of Directors" was the London Company lead by its Treasurer.
-Those directors, key investors in the company, remained in England.
+The company's "Board of Directors" was the London Company, which was led by its Treasurer.
+The directors, key investors in the company, remained in England.

 Leadership in the colony was never easy.
 Ships required weeks to cross the Atlantic Ocean, so direction from London was often inappropriate.
 Company and then colonial officials in Virginia had to use their own judgment, and often delayed or ignored directions from London to take specific actions.

 The Virginia Company's appointed councilors in Jamestown experienced serious interpersonal conflict, weaking the authority of local company management.
-In the early days of Jamestown, one local member of the council was executed as a Spanish spy.
+In the early days of Jamestown, one local member of the council, Captain George Kendall, was executed as a Spanish spy in 1608.

 John Smith was almost executed by his Council rivals.
 The explosion of his gunpowder pouch in 1609 while he slept, which damaged his thigh and caused him to return to England in October, may have been an assassination attempt rather than an accident.